Home Compare MTO.L vs TRI

 The comparison is based on similar long-term financial trajectories, not sector labels.
 Peer scores are normalised within each company's primary universe (MTO.L: STOXX 600, TRI: Nasdaq 100).

-The lead is spread across profitability and growth, rather than sitting in one isolated gap.
-Thomson Reuters Corporation leads by 18 points on the overall comparison score.
+The lead is spread across growth and valuation, rather than sitting in one isolated gap.
+The overall score gap is 28 points in favour of Thomson Reuters Corporation.

 INDUSTRY COMPARISON